Para-Lang/para-compiler/README.md

 ## Introduction

-Para-C (From Greek "para": Beside/Alongside C) is a programming language that is designed to integrate other languages and allow for advanced management of embedded programs / code-bases inside a program, where the language will serve as a base for writing overhead and "connector" programs, which can manage
+Para (From Greek "para": Beside/Alongside) is a programming language that is designed to integrate other languages and allow for advanced management of embedded programs / code-bases inside a program, where the language will serve as a base for writing overhead and "connector" programs, which can manage